Royals vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has recorded at least one hit in 12 games in a row.
-During his last 10 games he is batting .472 with three doubles, seven home runs, 10 walks and 13 RBI.
+- Ohtani hopes to build on a 13-game hitting streak in this matchup.
+During his last 10 outings he is hitting .459 with four doubles, six home runs, 10 walks and 12 RBI.

 Ohtani Recent Games